reinacjr/capstone/README.md

 *   **Name:** E.g. "ERP Implementation - TechCorp".
 The name of the opportunity.
 *   **AccountID:** E.g. "ACC-001".
 The ID of the account associated with the opportunity.
 *   **LeadID:** E.g. "LEAD-001".
 The ID of the lead that this opportunity originated from.
-*   **Stage:** E.g. "Proposal".
+*   **Stage:** E.g. "Discovery".
 The current stage of the opportunity in the sales pipeline.
-Scope: "Discovery", "Qualification", "Proposal", "Negotiation", "Closed".
+Scope: "Discovery", "Connected", "Follow up".
-*   **Probability:** E.g. 75.
+*   **Probability:** E.g. 30.
 The probability (as a percentage) of winning the opportunity.
+Scope: "30", "60", "90"
-*   **EstimatedValue:** E.g. 75000.
+*   **EstimatedValue:** E.g. 8,000.
 The estimated monetary value of the opportunity.
+Scope: Between 8,000 to 60,000
 *   **ExpectedCloseDate:** E.g. "2025-06-30".
 The expected date when the opportunity is expected to close.
 *   **ActualCloseDate:** E.g. "2025-02-01".
 The actual date when the opportunity was closed (blank if still open).
-*   **Status:** E.g. "Open".
+*   **Status:** E.g. "In Progress".
 The current status of the opportunity.
-Scope: "Open", "Won", "Lost".
+Scope: "In Progress", "Won".
-*   **Description:** E.g. "Complete ERP system implementation including training".
+*   **Description:** E.g. "Vulnerability Analysis and Exploitation".
 A brief description of the opportunity.
 *   **OwnerID:** E.g. "USER-001".
 The ID of the user who owns the opportunity.
 *   **CreatedOn:** E.g. "2025-01-20".
 The date when the opportunity record was created.
 *   **ModifiedOn:** E.g. "2025-01-20".
 The date when the opportunity record was last modified.